saadmas/metrify/README.md

 * Can vary based on desired time scope

 Tracks:
-* Can contain varying amounts of metadata
+* Can contain various amounts of metadata
 * Can be played via user’s active device

 An example User: